Automation

 - Maximum Number of Privileges on a Single Host

-includes modules that generate new privileges (such as Session Cloning
+If the Automatic Orchestration includes modules that generate new privileges (such as Session Cloning), it may lead to an infinite loop:

 New privilege -> Automatic orchestration module -> Automatic orchestration module leads to new privilege -> Automatic orchestration module -> ...